Many people worry that their cat sleeps too much.

 Give Your Cat Something Interesting to Do

-Increased activity can positively affect your cat’s muscles and heart.
-Another benefit is less weight gain versus a more sedentary lifestyle.
-You might also want to install a window perch.
-Cats love gazing out at the goings-on outside.
+Increased activity can benefit your cat’s muscles and heart.
+Another plus is less weight gain versus a more sedentary lifestyle.
+You might want to install a window perch.
+Cats love gazing out at things that are happening outside.

-- Don’t Miss: 10 Fresh and Easy Ways to Exercise a Cat
+Don’t Miss: 10 Easy Ways to Exercise Your Cat

 And now, a ridiculously cute diversion.
-Little kitty would rather not be awake:
+This little kitten would rather not be awake:

 Potential Signs of Trouble

-If your kitty is sleeping far more than usual, this might be a sign that of illness.
+If your cat is sleeping far more than usual, this might be a sign of illness.

-Just remember that young kittens will certainly snooze more than the average adult.
-Growth hormones are released when the baby sleeps that are essential to proper growth.
+Just remember that young kittens will snooze more than the average adult cat.
+Growth hormones are released when the kitten sleeps that are essential for growth.